 What data do we store?

 We store any data a guest (or a booking agent on a guest’s behalf) gives us to respond fully to:

 - Make a booking

 - Send appropriate electronic marketing communications if a guest has ‘opted in’ to receive one of our (no more than) six emails a year

 We have a cloud-based Property Management System (PMS).
 A PMS is a database of all the reservations made with us.
 It is our way of ensuring we have a record of guest bookings so that when you check-in we have an apartment ready for you.
 Our PMS is provided by Mews Systems.

 The following information is stored on the PMS:

 - Landline (if supplied)

-We may also store information about special requirements such as food preferences, a disability or medical conditions that may affect a guest’s stay with us (if supplied).
+We may also store information about special requirements such as food preferences, a disability or medical condition that may affect a guest’s stay with us (if you haves supplied).
 Similarly, we may also hold a record of any special occasions that you are celebrating with us and the ages of your children, so we can provide age-appropriate Cool for Kids gifts if relevant.
 All of this information is stored securely and electronically on our cloud-based PMS.